 Caprese pasta bake is an easy dump-and-bake summer recipe that the whole family will love!
-Ready in under 20 minutes, this recipe is so easy to throw together and perfect for a quick dinner, a picnic or for your packed lunch!
+Ready in under 20 minutes, this recipe is so easy to throw together and perfect for a quick dinner, a picnic, or a packed lunch!

 This fresh and easy pasta recipe is a family favorite!
 It comes together really easily, and you’ll want to keep making it over and over again.
 I’m a big fan of Caprese salad, and this pasta is only better.
 Pasta is tossed with roasted tomatoes, garlic, olive oil, and spinach and then baked to perfection with melted mozzarella cheese.

 Try this recipe once, and I’m sure that you will fall in love with it!

 Caprese salad is a simple Italian salad made with mozzarella cheese, fresh tomatoes and basil leaves.
 Often it’s drizzled with olive oil and seasoned with salt and cracked black pepper.

 As I love Caprese salad so much, I thought that it would be a good idea to toss in some pasta and turn it into a filling main dish rather than just a salad.